Speakers

 Biography

-Michael Menchaca is Chair of the Department of Learning Design and Technology at the University of Hawai'i at Manoa.
+Michael Menchaca is a professor at the Department of Learning Design and Technology at the University of Hawai'i at Mānoa, United States.
 He specialises in distance education, and has designed, implemented, and coordinated online and hybrid programs for over 20 years.
-He served as editor for the IAFOR Journal of Education: Technologies and Education Special Edition.
+He serves as editor for the IAFOR Journal of Education: Technology in Education Edition.
 He was an IT specialist for many years in the public and private sector.
-He currently teaches and conducts research in the areas of online learning, technology integration, and social justice with technology.
+As an educator, he teaches and conducts research in the areas of online learning, technology integration, and social justice with technology.